DePauw Team Again Wins Regional 'Ethics Bowl'

 November 3, 2008, Greencastle, Ind. - For the fourth time in five years, a team representing DePauw University has won the Central States Regional Ethics Bowl, which was held Saturday on the campus of Marian College in Indianapolis.
 The tenth annual event featured 12 squads from colleges and universities in Indiana, Illinois, Ohio and Kentucky.

 DePauw sent two teams to the competition.
-"Team One" -- comprised of David Cylkowski, Elizabeth ("Nicki") Hewell, Lauren Lefebvre, Hallie Moberg and Todd Schmid -- won the event.
+"Team One" -- composed of David Cylkowski, Elizabeth ("Nicki") Hewell, Lauren Lefebvre, Hallie Moberg and Todd Schmid -- won the event.
 DePauw's "Team Two" (Scott Conner, Shashi Kiran, Michael Sears, Robert Steele and Ben Sweeney; which included four first-time Ethics Bowl participants) also did well, winning two of its three matches. [top photo, seated, l-r: Lauren Lefebvre and Hallie Moberg; standing, l-r: Robert Newton (co-coach), Schmid, Cylkowski, Hewell, and Marcia McKelligan (co-coach)].

 By virtue of the victory, the first DePauw team earns the right to compete in the National Ethics Bowl, which will take place in Cincinnati on March 5, 2009.